Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 to drop down on top of an enemy, don’t slow that down with an Athletics roll.

-If a roll is still required, the Storyteller should grant +2 Dice (or +1 to a Defense) for the action being performed—a reward and encouragement to others to engage with the setting and scenery.
+The Storyteller should grant the Player a Stunt as a reward and encouragement to others to engage with the setting and scenery.
 That said, Stunts should be kept short and sweet to keep the momentum of the game moving forward.

 Stunts should operate off of the “Rule of Cool,” and may bend the rules a bit, both of reality and the game—such as falling great distances to land perfectly in a pose.

+### Spending Stunts

+The Player may immediately use their Stunt on their action, gaining either +2 dice or +1 defense.

+Alternatively, they may choose to store it for later use.
+However, Players may only store one Stunt point at a time.

  Strife
 ------

 The world of Creation will push even the mighty Exalted to the brink,